Working with A/B tests in the devtodev interface

 In this example, the devtodev SDK will include the user or device (this depends on the selected user identification method) in the test when the SDK receives information that the said user or device reached the fourth level.

 To each trigger event, you can add more parameters that are related to the event.
 Events have different lists of additional parameters (see Events).
-Please note that you can’t use an event that you sent to devtodev via API as a trigger event.

 The selected filters and trigger events cannot be altered after the start of the experiment.